asdyxcyxc/FULLSHADE.github.io/_posts/2020-03-21-HEVD-arbitraryoverwrite.md

 ### Where

-This technique  will cover the `HalDispatchTable+0x4` exploitation technique, where we will write our shellcode address into the HAL Dispatch table, which we can later call with the `NtQueryIntervalProfile` function.
+This technique  will cover the `HalDispatchTable+0x4` exploitation technique, where we will write our shellcode address into the HAL Dispatch table, we will overwrite a Dispatch Table pointer, which we can later call with the `NtQueryIntervalProfile` function.
 On that note, this post will also be covering some undocumented Windows API function research with WinDBG.

 ----